cnguyen1013/09-Professional-README-Generator/README_deploy.md

   - [Questions](#questions)

   ## Installation
-  No need for installation
+  Theres no need for installation

   ## Usage
-  It is used to monitor the 5 day weather forecast of a selected city
+  To be used to view the 5 day forecast of a selected city

   ## License
   This project is licensed under the MIT license.
 Click [here](https://opensource.org/licenses/MIT) for more information.